graharee/GVSU-CIS350-AVALANCHE/docs/software_requirements_specification.md

 3. Download Button
    1. NR10: The download button shall download the file in a timely manner.

-4. General
-   1. NR11: The application shall always be available.
-   2. NR12: The application shall  not be requried to be on the Internet
-   3. NR13: The application shall be able to store as many text documents as the user needs.

-5. Transcript Menu
+4. Transcript Menu
-    1. NR14: the drop down menu shall display quickly.
+   1. NR11: the drop down menu shall display quickly.
-    2. NR15: transcripts will be availiable anytime.
+   2. NR12: transcripts will be availiable anytime.
-    3. NR16: the transcripts shall open quickly.
+   3. NR13: the transcripts shall open quickly.
-    4. NR17: the data in the transcripts will be held securly.
+   4. NR14: the data in the transcripts will be held securly.
-    5. NR18: the transcripts will be able to hold a high volume of text.
+   5. NR15: the transcripts will be able to hold a high volume of text.

+5. Translate Button
+   1. NR16: The translation shall be accurate.
+   2. NR17: The translation shall be efficient
+   3. NR18: The application shall be able to translate a large amount of text.
+6. General
+   1. NR19: The application shall always be available.
+   2. NR20: The application shall  not be requried to be on the Internet
+   3. NR21: The application shall be able to store as many text documents as the user needs.